jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 green: make it pass
 #################################################################################

-I change the failing line to a :ref:`True` statement
+I change the failing line to a :ref:`True<test_what_is_true>` statement

 .. code-block:: python

   def test_assertion_error_w_true(self):
-      assert True is True
+      assert False is not True
       self.assertTrue(True)

-and the terminal shows passing tests.
-Which allows me to say that
+and all tests are passing.
+I can update the notes to say that

 * :ref:`False<test_what_is_false>` is not :ref:`True<test_what_is_true>`
 * :ref:`True<test_what_is_true>` is :ref:`True<test_what_is_true>`